winitzki/scall/tutorial/programming_dhall.md

 In Haskell, `Leaf` is a function of type `a → Tree a`, and `Branch` is a function of type `Tree a → Tree a → Tree a`.
 In Scala, `Leaf` and `Branch` behave as functions of types `A => Tree[A]` and `(Tree[A], Tree[A]) => Tree[A]`.

-However, the short syntax does not show those functions explicitly.
+The short syntax does not show those functions explicitly.
 The long syntax writes out each constructor separately, specifying the output type as well as inputs.

 In Haskell, the long syntax for defining `Tree` looks like this: